Install and Configure Intel® Distribution of OpenVINO™ toolkit for macOS¶

 Step 4 (Optional): Configure the Intel® Neural Compute Stick 2¶

 If you want to run inference on Intel® Neural Compute Stick 2 use the following instructions to setup the device: NCS2 Setup Guide.

 Now you are ready to try out the toolkit.
 You can use the following tutorials to write your applications using Python and C++.

 Developing in C++:

 Uninstall the Intel® Distribution of OpenVINO™ Toolkit¶

-To uninstall, follow the steps on the Uninstalling page.
+To uninstall the toolkit, follow the steps on the Uninstalling page.

-Write your own OpenVINO™ applications: Inference Engine Developer Guide
+Writing your own OpenVINO™ applications: OpenVINO™ Runtime User Guide

-IoT libraries and code samples: Intel® IoT Developer Kit
+IoT libraries and code samples in the GitHUB repository: Intel® IoT Developer Kit